 How to watch the 2023 US Open

-The 2023 US Open, the biggest event in American tennis, is happening right now and runs through Sunday, Sept.
+The 2023 US Open, the biggest event in American tennis, is happening right now through Sunday, Sept.
 10. This year's Open is already history in the making.
-World No. 6, America's Coco Gauff, is the youngest American to reach the US Open semifinals since 1999 when an 18-year-old Serena Williams and 19-year-old Venus Williams did just that.
+World No. 6, America's Coco Gauff, is the youngest American to reach the US Open semifinals since 1999, when an 18-year-old Serena Williams and 19-year-old Venus Williams did just that.

-On the men's side, American's Francois Tiafoe, Taylor Fritz and Ben Shelton, are the first three American men to advance to the quarterfinals in the same year since 2005.
-The three face some major competition if any hopes to go further.
-Fritz faces world No. 2 Novak Djokovic on Tuesday and Tiafoe and Shelton face off against each other Tuesday as well.
+On the men's side, 20-year-old American Ben Shelton upset fellow countryman Frances Tiafoe in the men's quarterfinals Tuesday and will face three-time US Open winner Novak Djokovic Friday in the men's semifinals.

 Whether you're a network TV tennis watcher, or you like to stream your sports, it's never been easier to watch Tiafoe and Gauff compete for the championship.
 Likewise, you'll want to tune in to watch Carlos Alcaraz defend his title.